-Conversion adjustments were proposed and accepted by the district to add construction in progress and to correct accumulated depreciation.
+Conversion adjustments were proposed and accepted by the district to correct accumulated depreciation.
 Capital assets are not being reconciled to audited beginning balances to ensure all adjustments are being entered into the accounting software and to ensure depreciation is correctly stated from year to year.